Indianapolis sports travel guide

-The Colts’ Lucas Oil Stadium is located on the southern edge of the downtown core, near the city’s sprawling Indiana Convention Center, while the Pacers’ Bankers Life Fieldhouse — also home to the WNBA’s Indiana Fever — is just a few blocks away, on the other side of the train tracks that cut through the area.
+The Colts’ Lucas Oil Stadium is located on the southern edge of the downtown core, near the city’s sprawling Indiana Convention Center, while the Pacers’ Gainbridge Fieldhouse — also home to the WNBA’s Indiana Fever — is just a few blocks away, on the other side of the train tracks that cut through the area.

 The old venues for both teams were also located downtown, not far from where the current stadiums are now.
 The RCA Dome, which hosted the Colts from 1984 to 2007, stood just across South Street from where Lucas Oil Stadium is now.

 Meanwhile, the site of the Pacers’ old home, Market Square Arena, is a few blocks north of Gainbridge Fieldhouse and is now the site of businesses and apartments.

 Indianapolis Motor Speedway is west of downtown in the appropriately named town of Speedway.

 • Gainbridge Fieldhouse: Home of the Pacers and Fever.
 Located at 125 S. Pennsylvania Street in downtown.

 • Indianapolis Motor Speedway: Home of the Indianapolis 500 and Brickyard 400.
 Located at 4790 W. 16th Street in the town of Speedway.